We are not accepting Worker applications at this time

 Responsibilities of a Romero Worker

-Companionship is at the heart of Romero House.
-Each worker accompanies one or two families throughout their immigration and settlement journey.
+Accompaniment is at the heart of Romero House.
+Each Worker accompanies one or two families throughout their immigration and settlement journey.
 Workers are not expected to be experts on the refugee process, but to walk alongside the refugees so they don’t need to navigate complicated systems alone.

 Workers are responsible for running the many programs that animate our community life.
-These programs shift based on the gifts of the workers and the needs of the families.
-Common programs include weekly food hampers, women’s group, kid’s club, March break camp, garden coordination and the planning of many parties.
+These programs shift based on the gifts of the Workers and the needs of the families.
+Common programs include women’s group, kid’s club, March break camp, garden coordination and the planning of many celebrations.

 House Coordination

-Being a worker is a great way to gain skills in running a non-profit.
-Each worker has various tasks may include volunteer coordination, communications, website maintenance, social media, fundraising, finance assistant, vehicle, bicycles and housing maintenance, donations coordination or managing the clothing boutique.
+Being a Worker is a great way to gain skills in running a non-profit.
+Each Worker has various tasks that may include coordinating volunteers, social media, food bank, fundraising, donations, and more.

 Intake work

 In addition to supporting the ten families living in our transitional housing, our Centre is busy with a lively walk-in program.
-The workers rotate intake shifts, providing information, referrals and settlement support to individuals and families at all stages in the refugee process.
+One Worker coordinates students and volunteers on intake, providing information, referrals, and settlement support to individuals and families at all stages in the refugee process.

 Advocacy + Public Education